 /storage.
 You can even store other auxiliary files (such as Python scripts or even entire repositories) in

 /notebooks, so it should be fairly easy to import Python scripts.
 When your instance is off, you can still access your notebooks, but they are read-only.

 How does Deepnote compare?

-Deepnote tries to emulate experience of home folder on local machine by putting all files into versioned /work folder.
+Deepnote tries to emulate the experience of a home folder on a local machine by putting all files into a versioned

 /work folder is stored in an encrypted NFS managed by Deepnote and it can be versioned in its entirety to guarantee reproducibility.

-We are currently building our on-premise offering where we are going to adopt a Control plane/Data plane model.
-However, we are going to store all data, including notebooks and outputs, in the data plane to make sure your data never leaves your VPC, not even by accident.
+We're currently building our on-premise offering, where we're going to adopt a control plane/data plane model.
+However, we're going to store all data, including notebooks and outputs, in the data plane to make sure your data never leaves your VPC, not even by accident.

-Data science notebook platforms differ widely in the model storage they offer.
-Main differences are in:
+Data science notebook platforms differ widely in the types of storage they offer.
+The main differences are in:

-- Underlying storage mechanism, where data can be stored in NFS-like filesystems or in object stores.
-While this distinction is mostly invisible to the UI, it can have high impact on the performance profile
+- Underlying storage mechanism, where data can be stored in NFS-like filesystems or in object stores (while this distinction is mostly invisible in the UI, it can have a high impact on the performance profile)

-- Separation of entities — some platforms want you to have notebooks, code and data completely separate, while others allow you to decide on the organisation yourself.
+- Separation of entities — some platforms want you to have notebooks, code, and data completely separate while others allow you to decide on the organization yourself